 - Parent must sign a Master Promissory Note (MPN) at www.studentloans.gov.
 The MPN allows the parent to receive additional funding (within eligibility) without signing another note, unless your previous loan was approved with an endorser or your son/daughter stopped attending school for one full year.

-The PLUS Loan Application Process
+The PLUS Loan Application Process "New"

 If no endorser is added to a credit denied loan, additional Federal Direct Unsubsidized Loan will be offered to the student.
 Students may decline the additional Unsubsidized loan on Aggie Access or by submitting a written request to the Office of Student Financial Aid.